A Digital Nomad Guide to Taipei

-Places for digital nomads to work in Taipei
+Best Places to Work in Taipei

-FutureWard: One of the best places to work as a digital nomad in Taipei is no other than FurtureWard.
+One of the best places to work as a digital nomad in Taipei is no other than FurtureWard.
 Here, you’ll be able to choose from a range of office spaces depending on your casual or formal needs.
 You’ll also find many events taking place in their event space and you can even book the recording studio or podcasting room if that fits your line of work.
 Otherwise, you’ll find others scattered around the standing desks, shared desks and beanbags, making it a friendly atmosphere to work.

 To book an open seat at FutureWard, it would cost NT$ 500/day ( USD 17.95) or starting from NT$ 5000/ month (USD 179.55).

-The Hive: One of the most beautifully designed coworking spaces in Taipei, The Hive offers an easy and comfortable space that you’ll want to go to every day.
+One of the most beautifully designed coworking spaces in Taipei, The Hive offers an easy and comfortable space that you’ll want to go to every day.
 From the shared steps with a cushion to make you feel at ease or the standing desks, you’ll be able to get busy straight away.
 It’s also a great place for a digital nomad to meet other people as they have community lunches and drinks, too.
 And if you happen to get hungry, just pop into the onsite cafe and grab a bite or something to drink.

 You can book a spot at The Hive for NT$ 400/day (USD 14.36) or you can even choose to rent a private office for a month for NT$ 18,000 (USD 646.38).

-Connect: A hub for entrepreneurs and remote workers makes Connect an energetic and enthusiastic place to work.
+A hub for entrepreneurs and remote workers makes Connect an energetic and enthusiastic place to work.
 Surrounded by young, talented beings filled with energy gives off an incredible vibe and atmosphere.
 Here, you can find Skype rooms, a projector and even ergonomic chairs to make sure you’re completely comfortable and ready to take the entrepreneur scene by storm.

 You can book a spot for a day for NT$ 380 (USD 380) or even rent a private office for NT$ 6890/month (USD 247.42).

-Kafnu: Kafnu acts as your one-stop place for all remote and digital workers.
+Kafnu acts as your one-stop place for all remote and digital workers.
 It is a perfect site with so many facilities such as a recording studio, video recording equipment, professional lighting equipment, photo studio and even a yoga studio and an outdoor terrace.
 But that’s not all, you can even find a gym, laundry services and board games to help you connect with the other remote workers around you.

 A monthly membership costs NT$ 10,000 (USD 359) or you can book a private office for NT$ 50,000 (USD 1,795.49)per month.

-Makerbar Taipei: If you’re more of a hands-on digital nomad looking to be where you’ll find other designers, artists and entrepreneurs, then Markerbar is just the place for you.
+If you’re more of a hands-on digital nomad looking to be where you’ll find other designers, artists and entrepreneurs, then Markerbar is just the place for you.
 Not only do they offer an enthusiastic and cozy co-working space where you can rent a desk, but you’ll also find a 3D printer and a lounge area where you can socialize with the other nomads.
 If you want to bring your furry friend along, Markerbar is a pet-friendly space.

 The fees for 1 day cost NT$ 300 (USD 10.77) and a one-month membership costs NT$ 3600 (USD 129.28).

-Hun: This co-working space offers private cubicles for those who need to be noise-free to concentrate as well as conference rooms to conduct meetings.
+This co-working space offers private cubicles for those who need to be noise-free to concentrate as well as conference rooms to conduct meetings.
 Otherwise, you’ll find the rest of the digital nomads working on the standing desks, bean bags or even playing ping-pong.

 To book an open desk for 1 day, it will cost NT$ 320 (USD 11.49) or you can rent a desk for 1 month for NT$ 5000 (USD 179.55).

-CLBC: If you’re looking to meet clients, CLBC has a very business-like and corporate vibe to it that will make it a suitable location.
+If you’re looking to meet clients, CLBC has a very business-like and corporate vibe to it that will make it a suitable location.
 You can also book spaces for music events, video equipment or even find a skype room for your video conference.

 Booking a spot starts from NT$ 150/hour (USD 5.39) or you can get a monthly membership for NT$ 6000 (USD 215.46).

-Changee: This cozy and rustic venue is an excellent spot for digital nomads.
+This cozy and rustic venue is an excellent spot for digital nomads.
 You can find shared desks, lounges and balcony spaces where you can easily set up and work away.

 For a monthly membership, you’ll pay an average of NT$ 3,500 (USD 125.68).

-Happen: If you’re ready to commit to a yearly membership, you can do that at Happen.
+If you’re ready to commit to a yearly membership, you can do that at Happen.
 Otherwise, you can book a spot on their shared desks and make use of the shared kitchen, too.

 A hot desk for one day costs NT$ 200 (USD 7.18) whereas a monthly membership costs NT$ 4,000 (USD 143.64).

-Best neighbourhoods to live in Taipei
+Best Places to Live in Taipei

 Before you move to Taipei, it’s good to have an idea of what neighbourhood would suit your needs.
 From nightlife to historical or even one with a central location, here’s everything you need to know